-Sustaining Community Schools - Resources and tips to help sustain your community school initiative (pp. 49-57) (National Center for Community Schools, CAS).
+Sustaining Community Schools - Resources and tips to help sustain your community school initiative (pp. 49-57) (National Center for Community Schools, Children's Aid Society).

 The Characteristics of an Effective Community Schools System - A summary of the four characteristics for scaling up a community school (CCS).